Convergence#

 plt.tight_layout()

-Here, we use the R-factor, which in crystallogrphy is a measure of the difference between the observed (\(F_{obs}\)) and calculated (\(F_{calc}\)) structure factor amplitudes in crystallography. $\( R = \frac{\sum |F_{\text{obs}} - F_{\text{calc}}|}{\sum |F_{\text{obs}}|} \)$
+To quantify this further, we can use the R-factor, which in crystallography is used to assess the quality of a crystal structure model.
+The R-factor is a measure of the difference between the observed (\(F_{obs}\)) and calculated (\(F_{calc}\)) structure factor amplitudes: $\( R = \frac{\sum |F_{\text{obs}} - F_{\text{calc}}|}{\sum |F_{\text{obs}}|}. \)$

-We find that the R-factor is converged to within \(1 \%\) for a slice thickness of \(a/16\), as stated above the infinite projection cannot improve beyound the the atomic planes, hence
+We find that the R-factor is converged to within \(1 \%\) for a slice thickness of \(a/16\).

 r_factor = np.abs(data - reference).sum("hkl") / np.abs(data).sum("hkl")